Certificate of Appropriateness

 The guidelines also provide information on exempt and minor works, as well as other architectural and historic resources.
 Applicants should consult the design guidelines before applying for a Certificate of Appropriateness.

-The deadline for submitting applications is noon Wednesday, two weeks prior to a Historic District Commission meeting.
+The deadline for submitting a completed Certificate of Appropriateness application is noon on Wednesday, two weeks prior to a Historic District Commission meeting.
 For meeting dates, times and locations, see the town calendar.
-Submitting a complete application by the deadline will not guarantee placement on the next agenda, however.

 To schedule a pre-application meeting or submit an application, contact Historic District Commission support staff.